 Designing a medical app, Student BMJ, Adrian Raudaschl, April 2013.

-This guidance was correct at publication on 27/11/2013.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/11/2013.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.